VeCnAvEc/VeCnAvEc/README.md

 1. Developed a mining pool for the Ironfish blockchain (PoW) using programming languages like Node.js and Rust.
 2. Created a crypto game on a smart contract using Solidity.
 3. Developed an airdrop on a smart contract using Solidity.
+4. Developed two types of mining pools at HashC:
+   - Mining proxy pool based on the Stratum protocol (implemented for the BTC network).
+   - Mining solo pool (unfinished), with task generation, coinbase_tx creation, block mining, and reward distribution.
 ```

 Regarding my experience in frontend development: